vmware-archive/pivot_pws_tutorial_rails/README.md

       - rails-postgres
 ```

 Now push these changes.
-There's no need to include the app name since we've configured it in the manifest.
+There's no need to include the app name since we've just configured it in the manifest.

 ```sh
 cf push